infinitered/ignite-cookbook/docs/recipes/MaestroSetup.md

 ## Overview

-E2E testing is a critical part of any application but it can be difficult to set up and maintain.
+End-to-end (e2e) testing is a critical part of any application but it can be difficult to set up and maintain.
 [Maestro](https://maestro.mobile.dev/) is a tool that promises to be easy to set up and maintain e2e tests.
 This recipe will walk you through setting up Maestro in your Ignite project.

 ## Maestro Installation